griffithlab/pVACtools/docs/pvacview/custom_module/custom_upload.rst

     :alt: pVACview Upload
     :figclass: align-left

 All candidates can be explored together using the **Dynamic Scatter Plot**.
-To identify a candidates of interest from the scatter plot, simple curse-over the point of interest for the specific information about that candidate to be shown.
+To identify a candidate of interest from the scatter plot, simple mouse-over the point of interest for the specific information about that candidate to be shown.

 .. figure:: ../../images/screenshots/pvacview-custom-dynamicscatter-vaxrank.png
     :width: 1000px